dlon/dos-rs/README.md

 - **Lightweight**.
 Everything is feature-gated, especially dependencies.
 - **Zero cost**.
 Except when it can be justified, we try to avoid needlessly copying data or performing unnecessary operations.
 - **Escape hatch**.
-If higher level bindings provide, it should be possible to use the raw bindings.
+If higher level bindings miss anything, it should be possible to use the raw bindings.
 - **Minimalism**.
 APIs should if possible resemble one-to-one mappings to the underlying Windows APIs, but with different naming conventions.
 This improves searchability.
 For example, the underlying `GetUnicastIpAddressTable` API is called `get_unicast_ip_address_table`.